This page contains affiliate links.

 Lighting

-Again, because mourning geckos are nocturnal, most people make the mistaken assumption that UVB lighting is not beneficial.
-Mourning geckos can and will bask under UVB lighting if it is provided, and I have noticed that providing UVB makes a significant difference in healthy growth for hatchlings.
-A 5% UVB bulb like the Zoo Med Reptisun 5.0 will be enough for a 12x12x18 enclosure.
+Mourning geckos are perceived as nocturnal, but the truth is that they are cathemeral, which means they are irregularly active throughout the day and night.
+Because of this mistaken assumption, people also assume that UVB lighting is not beneficial.
+However, mourning geckos can and will bask under UVB lighting if it is provided, and I have noticed that providing UVB makes a significant difference in healthy growth for hatchlings in particular.

 Wild mourning geckos are commonly observed basking and being otherwise active during the day, especially in the morning.
 In fact, I have found that my own colony becomes very active at “dawn,” or when the lights first turn on in the morning, and sometimes I wake up to their chirping.